GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 The Storage API is divided into the following four buckets ("storage areas"):

 [`storage.local`][prop-local]
 : Data is stored locally, which is cleared when the extension is removed.
-The quota limitation is approx 5 MB, but can be increased by requesting the `"unlimitedStorage"` permission.
+The quota limitation is approximately 10 MB, but can be increased by requesting the `"unlimitedStorage"` permission.
 Consider using it to store larger amounts of data.

+{% Aside 'warning' %}
+Before Chrome 114, the quota was approximately 5 MB.
+{% endAside %}

 [`storage.sync`][prop-sync]
 : If syncing is enabled, the data is synced to any Chrome browser that the user is logged into.
 If disabled, it behaves like `storage.local`.
-When the browser is offline, Chrome stores the data locally and resumes syncing when it's back online.
+Chrome stores the data locally when the browser is offline and resumes syncing when it's back online.
 The quota limitation is 100 KB approx, 8 KB per item.
 Consider using it to preserve user settings across synced browsers.

 {% Aside 'warning' %}
 Local and sync storage areas should not store confidential user data because they are not encrypted.
 When working with sensitive data, consider using the `session` storage area to hold values in memory until the browser is shut down.